encukou/abi3/PEP.rst

     * The GIL
     * Garbage collection
-    * Layout of PyObject and other structs
+    * Memory layout of PyObject, lists/tuples and other structures

 If following these guidelines would hurt performance, add a fast function (or macro) to the non-limited API and a stable equivalent to the limited API.